Berry curvature induced anisotropic magnetotransport in a quadratic triple-component fermionic system: Conclusions

 The Drude conductivities ${\sigma}_{xx}^{(0)}$ and ${\sigma}_{zz}^{(0)}$ are increasing functions of Fermi energy.
 The second-order corrections in longitudinal and planar magnetoconductivities and the absolute MRs for both the orientations decrease with the Fermi energy.
 This is attributed to the fact that Berry curvature effects decrease as the Fermi energy moves away from the band-touching nodes.
 The ratio ($\text{MR}_{zz}/\text{MR}_{xx}$) is almost a linearly increasing function of Fermi energy.
 A noteworthy feature of quadratic triple-component fermions which is typically absent in conventional systems is that certain transport coefficients and their ratios are independent of Fermi energy within the low-energy model.
 We observed that when $B$ is applied in the $x$-$z$ plane, quadratic $B$-correction in both $\sigma_{xx}$ and $\sigma_{yy}$ for ${\bf B}\ ||\ \hat{\bf z}$ is independent of Fermi energy.
 Furthermore, the ratio of quadratic-$B$ correction to longitudinal magnetoconductivities $(\sigma_{zz}^{(2)}/\sigma_{xx}^{(2)}$) and planar Hall conductivities ($\sigma_{zx}^{(2)}/\sigma_{yx}^{(2)}$) corresponding to their respective orientations are also independent of Fermi energy.

 We also studied the longitudinal magneto-thermal conductivity and planar thermal Hall conductivity in quadratic TCFs for both the magnetic field configurations.
-We note that LMTC and PTHC shows similar angular dependence as that of LMC and PHC and follows quadratic-$B$ dependence.
+We note that LMTC and PTHC show similar angular dependences as those of LMC and PHC and follow quadratic-$B$ dependence.
 Additionally, we find that Wiedemann-Franz law is valid for the numerically computed electrical and thermal conductivities at $T= 300$ K.

+It is to be noted that in inversion symmetry broken and TRS preserved TCFs, the band touching nodes should appear in multiple of 4 just like the case of inversion symmetry broken Weyl semimetals.
+So, the magnitudes of the magnetotransport coefficients will be enhanced due to contribution from a greater number of nodes.
+Also, in such systems the triple-component nodes may not be at the same energy.
+This may result in different values of density of states, velocities and Berry curvatures at the Fermi surface of different nodes, unlike the TRS broken case.
+Moreover, in such systems, it is possible that the Fermi surface may intersect conduction band near one node (electron-like) and valence-band near the other (hole-like).
+So, we have to calculate the total magnetotransport coefficients considering low-energy Hamiltonians around each node separately.

 We would like to thank Sonu Verma for useful discussions.